mlbyarafat/semantic_search_lighting_store_client_ready/README.md

 ---

 ## 📜 License
-This project is provided as a **demo client deliverable**.
+This project is made for: https://saas.fi/
-You may customize and extend for real production deployments.

 ---
 ✨ Prepared with care, by the grace of Allah.